onsi/ginkgo/index.md

 2. You can pass in a regular expression with the `--focus=REGEXP` and/or `--skip=REGEXP` flags.
 Ginkgo will only run specs that match the focus regular expression and don't match the skip regular expression.

-When Ginkgo detects that a passing test suite has a programmatically focused test it causes the suite to exit with status code 2.
+When Ginkgo detects that a passing test suite has a programmatically focused test it causes the suite to exit with a non-zero status code.
 This is to help detect erroneously committed focused tests on CI systems.
 When passed a command-line focus/skip flag Ginkgo exits with status code 0 - if you want to focus tests on your CI system you should explicitly pass in a -focus or -skip flag.

 > The programatic approach and the `--focus=REGEXP`/`--skip=REGEXP` approach are mutually exclusive.
 Using the command line flags will override the programmatic focus.